daniel-234/reactnd-myreads-library/README.md

 Each book has a control that lets a user select the shelf for that book.
 A book will move to a different shelf if a user selects it from its control.
 The main page also has a link to search new books.
 Books are retrieved from a backend server based on the user text input query and displayed on the page.
 A book can be added to the library by selecting the shelf it should move to from its control.
-The backend server only accept a particular set of search terms, that can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
+The backend server only accepts a particular set of search terms, that can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).

 ## Getting started

-To launch the application (clone this repo and) download it locally, then install it with the command ```npm install``` and launch it with ```npm launch```.
+To launch the application, (clone this repo and) download it locally, then install it with the command ```npm install``` and launch it with ```npm launch```.
-The Front-End server on your local machine should be accessible on `localhost: 3000`.
+The Front-End server on your local machine should be accessible on *localhost: 3000*.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+A file was provided by the Udacity team for the backend server: [`BooksAPI.js`](src/BooksAPI.js).
+It contains the methods needed to perform necessary operations on the backend:

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.